Ryanbarker0/connector-schema-generator/README.md

 ```
 node run.js
 ```
-You will then receive a JSON stringified version of the input schema (found in the `output.json` file in the director root), converted into JSON schema, appropriate for the `input` field of your `schema.js` file in the connector.
+You will then receive a JSON stringified version of the input schema (found in the `output.json` file in the directory root), converted into JSON schema, appropriate for the `input` field of your `schema.js` file in the connector.

 # Be aware